department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Round1_Usability/conversation_guide.md

 - Where do you think the information you're seeing is coming from?
 - What are you able to do from this page?
 - What is missing from this page?
 What information would be useful for you to see here?
-- *start* Medical Records: Let's say you needed to get a copy of your vaccine records, how would you do that from here? (before clicking) What would you expect to see here?
+- Medical Records: Let's say you needed to get a copy of your vaccine records, how would you do that from here? (before clicking) What would you expect to see here?
-- Pharmacy: Let's say you needed to check on a prescription, how would you do that from here?
+- Pharmacy: Let's say you needed to check on a prescription, how would you do that from here? (before clicking) What would you expect to see here?
-- Messages: You want to send a message to your doctor, how would you do that from here?
+- Messages: You want to send a message to your doctor, how would you do that from here? (before clicking) What would you expect to see here?
-- Appointments: You want to check all your upcoming appointments, how would you do that from here?
+- Appointments: You want to check all your upcoming appointments, how would you do that from here? (before clicking) What would you expect to see here?

 ### Things to watch for: